Transaction Anatomy

 4 bytes, little-endian

-Transaction version 4 signals a TX_MLSC.
+Transaction version 4 signals a RUNG_TX — the new transaction type — which uses the TX_MLSC wire format on the wire.
 Nodes without Ladder Script treat it as a standard transaction (soft fork compatibility).
 The version routes validation to VerifyRungTx instead of VerifyScript.

 Input